Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 What would you cook for me?

 (The basic diet of most Colombians is bad.
 They fry a lot of food, eat too much rice and potatoes, use too much oil, salt the meal as if they were preserving it, cook meat until every bit of moisture is gone, eat a limited variety of food, and have limited experience cooking with a variety of ingredients.
-Breads, chocolates, pizza, and cheeses are of particular poor quality in Colombia.
-When it comes to healthy eating and safe food preparation, most Hispanic women have much to learn.
+Breads, chocolates, desserts, pizza, and cheeses are of particularly poor quality in Colombia.
+When it comes to healthy eating and safe food preparation, most Colombian women have much to learn.
 Perishable food is left out in the tropical heat for hours.
 Refrigeration seems to be a last resort.
 Food poisoning is much more common in Colombia than in the United States.)

 Is it important for you to sit down to dinner with your husband as a family every night?